The Southern Entrance to the North Thompson Valley

 This is Cowboy Country

 Western roots run deep here.
 This is the home of the Jandana Ranch and the North Thompson Fall Fair and Rodeo.
 Visit Barriere the first weekend of September and you’ll have the chance to experience cowboy culture up close.
 Bring the entire family along to the North Thompson Fall Fair and Rodeo.
 Come and celebrate the best of this rural Canadian lifestyle.
-There’s livestock and rodeo competitions, fair food, community dances, and more.
+There’s livestock and rodeo competitions.
+Don’t forget the fair food and community dances!

 Barriere – Beyond the Blacktop

 Detour from the highway and explore the trails and lakes surrounding Barriere.
 The charred remains of a once great forest are slowly green up.
 Marvel at how Mother Nature has regenerated the land after the McLure fire of 2003.
 Now you can venture into that same forest, once a wasteland.
 Hike numerous kilometres of trails that lead to views that can only be called inspired.
 Feast your eyes on rounded mountaintops, fields of avalanche lily, and azure blue lakes fed by underground springs.

 Bring your fishing gear along to angle or fly fish for famous Kamloops Trout.
 We have plenty of places for you to go.
 There’s fly-in fishing camps and nearby Johnson Lake Resort.
 This is where families have made warm summer memories for over 60 years.
 Take an educational tour at the Dunn Creek Fish Hatchery where the Simpcw First Nations conserve and maintain the local Coho population.